 Aline Lotter is currently exhibiting:

-You may also view paintings with prices and order prints at my Fine Art America page.
-If the painting you are interested in is not there, or if you prefer to bypass that experience, you may contact me using this feedback form.
+As usual, you may view paintings with prices and order prints, phone cases, pillows and the like at my Fine Art America page.
+If the painting you are interested in is not there, or if you prefer to bypass that experience, you may contact me by email to firstname.lastname@example.org.